 Answered by Andrew McWhirter, McWhirter Locke Associates Chartered Surveyors, London

-In terms of your member, he could try to get copies of neighbour’s title if that is registered on the off-chance there is a covenant there.
+He could try to get copies of neighbour’s title if that is registered on the off-chance there is a covenant there.
 I assume his title, although unregistered, doesn’t have any covenant.
 If there’s nothing to suggest neighbour is responsible then question of enforcing doesn’t apply anyway, although generally in the absence of any indication to the contrary any wall dividing a property is deemed to be a party wall and therefore repaired as such, provided both parties agree.

 It is in equal interest of both neighbours to have a wall that’s not going to collapse so the sensible route is to try to reach agreement.
 The seller could arrange this and ideally both parties would enter into a deed accepting joint responsibility, which would then be enforceable.
 But it may just be easier to try to get the price reduction and rebuild.
 It would probably be cheaper anyway in the long run than trying to get a reluctant neighbour to pay.
 It is never worth getting into a neighbour dispute since everyone will be the loser then.

 Answered by Gillian White, White & Co Solicitors, London